-Welcome to the Grants Program Website for the Central Coast Regional Water Quality Control Board (Central Coast Water Board).
-You can:
+Welcome to the Financial Assistance (Grants and Loans) Program Website for the Central Coast Regional Water Quality Control Board (Central Coast Water Board).

 - Learn about grant projects being implemented in the Central Coast Region

 - Obtain resources for Grant Project Directors

 The Central Coast Water Board’s Vision of Healthy Functioning Watersheds promotes healthy aquatic habitat, clean groundwater and proper land management.
 The Central Coast Water Board encourages local agencies and organizations to promote healthy watersheds through grant funding opportunities that focus on the Central Coast Coast Water Boards.Priorities for External Projects